Ingo Maurer: Life

 Maurer created many objects using LEDs.
 The first was the lighting object Bellissima Brutta in 1996.
 In 2001 he presented a table lamp with LEDs with the name EL.E.Dee.
 Since 2006, he is also experimenting with organic light-emitting diodes, presenting two objects in 2006, and a table lamp as limited edition.

 Besides the design of lamps for serial production, Ingo Maurer created and planned light installation for public or private spaces.
 In Munich, he created light installations at Westfriedhof subway station (1998), and the renovation and lighting concept for Münchner Freiheit U-Bahn station opened in December 2009.
 For Issey Miyake he realised an installation for a fashion show in Paris (1999).
 From 2003–05 he designed an entrance and lighting objects for the Kruisherenhotel in Maastricht.
 In 2006 he created lighting objects and installations for the interior of the Atomium in Brussels.

 Among his most well-known designs are the winged bulb Lucellino (1989) and Porca Miseria!
 (1994), a suspension lamp made with porcelain shards.
 From the early 1980s on Maurer worked with a team of younger designers and developers.

 In 2011, the redesign for the underground area of the Marienplatz U-Bahn station in Munich, Germany, was awarded to Maurer with Allmann Sattler Wappner.
 Ingo Maurer GmbH had two showrooms, one in Munich and the other in New York.
 He died in a Munich hospital on 21 October 2019.

+Maurer opposed the European Union's ban of incandescent light bulbs and predicted that it would cause a "drastic reduction in quality of life" and a "boom for psychiatrists."
+He unsuccessfully advocated for declaring light bulbs as world cultural heritage.